wysiwyng/rcurse/README.md

 building
 --------

-1. clone repo (in eclipse preferrably)
+1. clone repo (in eclipse preferrably) with submodules
 2. import into eclipse by doing file -> import -> existing project (if not cloned into eclipse right away)
 3. select build config, debug-linux / release-linux work as-is if you have the curses development headers installed
 4. for other configs follow instructions in pdcurses folder